 Trying to figure out what your Roborock has vacuumed in your home, or where it might currently be cleaning?
 A quick glance at the main screen will tell you.
 Right on the map, you'll see a small icon indicating your Roborock robot vacuum's current position in the home, as well as the position of the charging dock.
 As your Roborock roams the house in search of every spec of dirt it can find, it lays a virtual trail of breadcrumbs that can be easily viewed in the app.

 This white trail will tell you exactly where the vacuum has been, the exact path it has taken and can alert you to any areas the vacuum might not have been able to get to.
 This makes it easier to move furniture or other obstacles around and perform a quick zone cleaning to get those hard-to-reach places behind furniture that typically get ignored during the hustle of daily life.
+If you're using a Roborock S6 MaxV, the map may even be littered with icons denoting any obstacles the robot saw with its dual-cameras up-front, helping you to understand where it might not have been able to clean.

 Get on a schedule